rkalendar/TotalRepeats/README.md

 ```

 ## readgff
-Tansfer the masking file to the software, which will then be used for clustering repeats and visualisation.
+Specifying the GFF file to the software, which will then be used for visualisation.
 ```
 java -jar -Xms16g C:\TotalRepeats\dist\TotalRepeats.jar E:\Genomes\NC_134482.1.fasta NC_134482.1.fasta,gff -readgff
 ```